Jumrozzz/Python-TCP-Port-Scanner/README.md

-# Port-Scanner: Multithreaded Network Port Scanner 🛡️
+# PyScanner: Multithreaded Network Port Scanner 🛡️

-Port-Scanner is a fast, efficient, and lightweight Python tool designed to scan a target IP address for common open ports.
+PyScanner is a fast, efficient, and lightweight Python tool designed to scan a target IP address for common open ports.
 This tool is built for cybersecurity enthusiasts and ethical hackers to assist in the initial phases of network reconnaissance.